 Marian L. Smith leads the History Program within the Records Division of US Citizenship and Immigration Services (USCIS), Department of Homeland Security, in Washington, DC.
 She is an expert on that agency’s historical records and research.
 Her current work focuses on digitization and data integrity in relation to USCIS’ old records, documenting old record location and retrieval processes, and mentoring junior staff.
 (Agency website: www.uscis.gov/

-Paula Stuart-Warren, CG, FMGS, FUGA.
-Paula is an internationally recognized genealogical educator, researcher and consultant focusing on unusual resources, manuscripts, methodology, and analyzing records.
-She has researched onsite at the U. S. National Archives (multiple locations), Family History Library, Minnesota Historical Society, Wisconsin Historical Society, New England Historic Genealogical Society and other state and local repositories from coast to coast.
-Since 1997 she has been a Course Coordinator for the Salt Lake Institute of Genealogy, lectured at National Genealogical Society and Federation of Genealogical Societies conferences since the early 1990s, and in many states and Canada.
-This is her third year with the Genealogical Research Institute of Pittsburgh.
-A former officer of the Association of Professional Genealogists, former board member of the Minnesota Genealogical Society, past President of the Northland Chapter of the APG, she is currently a member of the Board of Directors of the Federation of Genealogical Societies.
+Paula Stuart-Warren, Certified Genealogist® is an internationally recognized genealogical educator, researcher and consultant focusing on unusual resources, manuscripts, methodology, and analyzing records.
+Additionally, she has worked with several Native American Tribes and law firms on enrollment issues and researching tribal history and genealogy.
+She has researched onsite at the U. S. National Archives (multiple locations), Family History Library, Minnesota Historical Society, Wisconsin Historical Society, New England Historic Genealogical Society, and other state and local repositories from coast to coast.
+Since 1997 she has been a Course Coordinator for the Salt Lake Institute of Genealogy, lectured numerous times at National Genealogical Society and Federation of Genealogical Societies conferences, and in many states and Canada.
+This is her seventh year with the Genealogical Research Institute of Pittsburgh.
+Paula is a former officer of the Association of Professional Genealogists, former board member of the Minnesota Genealogical Society, past President of the Northland Chapter of the APG, and a former member of the Board of Directors of the Federation of Genealogical Societies.
 She co-chaired the FGS 2001, 2011, and 2013 conferences.
+She has been named a Fellow of the Minnesota Genealogical Society and the Utah Genealogical Association in addition to other awards noted on her website.
 She is descended from eight ancestral countries and has researched family connections across the U.S. and Canada.

-Paula has written for Ancestry Magazine, FGS FORUM, NGS Magazine, New England Ancestors, Minnesota Genealogist, findmypast.com, was editor of the FGS Conference News Blog and currently published her own blog, Genealogy by Paula, http://genealogybypaula.com/ She formerly published Paula’s Genealogical Eclectica. http://paulastuartwarren.blogspot.com/.
+Paula has written for Ancestry Magazine, FGS FORUM, NGS Magazine, New England Ancestors, Minnesota Genealogist, findmypast.com, was editor of the former FGS Conference News Blog and currently has her own website and blog, Genealogy by Paula, http://genealogybypaula.com/

 Elissa Scalise Powell, CG, CGL, and Deborah Lichtner Deal